mrocklin/thesis/search-direct.md

 #### Properties on Transformations

-The sets of transformations described within this thesis have the following two important properties:
+The sets of transformations described within this dissertation have the following two important properties:

 *   They are *strongly normalizing*:  The graph has no cycles.
 There is always a sense of constant progression to a final result.
 As a result the object of study is a directed acyclic graph (DAG).
 *   They are not *confluent* in general:  There are potentially multiple valid outcomes; the DAG may have multiple leaves.
 The choice of final outcome depends on which path the system takes at intermediate stages.